Why do people seek therapy?

 What are the benefits of seeing a psychologist?

 The most immediate benefit of being in therapy is the feeling of being understood.
 You feel less alone in your pain, now that you can talk about it in a safe and private space.
 I can provide a fresh perspective on a difficult problem.
 I can help you have take self-care steps and have more genuine relationships with others.
-The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
+The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn about yourself.

 Here are some of the benefits of therapy: